microsoft/pai/kubernetes-deployment/README.md

 # Kuberentes Deployment in cluster

+The script will deploy Kubernetes in a cluster.
+We assume each node in the cluster has a statically assigned IP and runs Ubuntu 16.04 LTS.
-Following component will run with host network:
+The following components will be deployed in the designated nodes and run in host network:
 - kubelet
 - apiserver
 - controller-manager